 How to dispose of leftover paint

-The Yorkville Chamber Green Committee will award a Green Business Designation to qualifying Chamber member businesses.
-A vinyl cling decal will be given to qualifying businesses to display, serving to acknowledge the sustainable efforts and green practices of the business.
+The Yorkville Chamber Green Committee will award a Green Business Designation to qualifying businesses.

 The Green Committee offers assistance to all who seek this designation.
 A representative can help you through the process.
 Typically, a ten minute conversation is enough to gather the needed information.

 Sandra Hurtado of Harmony Aesthetics, left; Stephanie Roskopf of Yorkville Auto Body Shop and chairman of Green Connect, right; present Cathy Kavanaugh, volunteer at the Kendall County Community Food Pantry, with more than 500 reusable bags for use of Food Pantry patrons.